 Anyway, enjoy these.
 I know I did.
 And there is one lady at school who keeps talking to me about how good they were.
 Two weeks ago.

-- 1 pouch brownie mix (8×8” pan size) plus ingredients called for to make brownies
+- 1 box or pouch brownie mix 8x8” or 9x9" pan size, any brand or flavor plus ingredients called for to make brownies

 - 5 ounces cream cheese